 Sequencing reads can be assembled into contigs without use of reference sequence or they can be mapped to a reference.
 You can also assemble reads to an existing contig.

-Residues that are different from the contig are colored, providing an overview of inconsistencies.
-A ‘Find Inconsistency’ option allows quick and easy inspection of called variations.
+Nucleotides that are different from the contig are colored, providing an overview of inconsistencies.
+A ‘Find Inconsistency’ option allows quick and easy inspection of called variants.

 Traces, trimmed ends, coverage etc can be displayed for each contig and annotations, such as SNP annotations, can be added to regions of interest during the assembling process.

-The Workbenches are also able to detect secondary peaks – a peak within a peak – to help discover heterozygous mutations.
+The Workbenches are also able to detect secondary peaks in Sanger sequence chromatograms – a peak within a peak – to help discover heterozygous mutations.
 Looking at the height of the peak below the top peak, the Workbench considers all positions in a sequence, and if a peak is higher than the threshold set by the user, it will be “called”.

 Due to the integrated nature of the CLC Workbench it is easy to use the created contig-sequence as input for additional analyses such as BLAST analysis or cloning construction.